Coronavirus sick pay scheme will see affected receive €305 per week

 The new sick payments will be at a higher rate than the existing benefits.

-The Government also said that self-employed people would be entitled to receive either illness benefit or non-means tested Supplementary Welfare Allowance.
+The Government also said self-employed people would be entitled to receive either illness benefit or non-means-tested Supplementary Welfare Allowance.

 Trade unions

-The new financial package for private sector workers affected by the Covid- 19 outbreak comes on foot of strong representations to the Government from trade unions and employers .
+The new financial package for private sector workers comes on foot of strong representations to the Government from trade unions and employers .

-The Government had already decided last week that State employees would receive special leave with pay if they have to self-isolate in line with medical/HSE advice and where flexible working arrangements are not possible.
-This is largely on foot of a Civil Service circular dealing in part with infectious diseases dating back to 1976.
+The Government had already decided last week that State employees would receive special leave with pay if they had to self-isolate in line with HSE advice and where flexible working arrangements were not possible.
+This was largely on foot of a civil service circular dealing in part with infectious diseases dating from 1976.

 She called on the Government to uphold the net incomes of workers hit by the Covid-19 outbreak either through the social welfare system or the provision of special temporary payments.